tweag/nickel/doc/manual/modular-configurations.md

 Overriding a field will automatically recompute the new value of its reverse dependencies.
 Remember the `wasm-bindgen` example, where we had to use Nixpkgs' `override`.
 In Nickel, you don't need any of that.
-The following is a similar example, albeit simplified, where the `cmd` field depends on the the `ip` field (similar to `version` in the `wasm-bindgen` example).
+The following is a similar example, albeit simplified, where the `cmd` field depends on the `ip` field (similar to `version` in the `wasm-bindgen` example).
 In the partial configuration model, you can naively override `ip`: